House Passes Senate Version Of New Funding To Ease Border Crisis

 Trump and Senate Republicans were not interested in negotiating, and a block of moderate House Democrats announced they would support the Senate bill, ultimately forcing the speaker's hand.

-Pressure to pass an aid package to deal with overcrowded and filthy facilities, and to provide adequate care for a burgeoning population of unaccompanied minors who are detained for weeks in temporary shelters has intensified over the last week following reports from lawyers who visited the children.
+Pressure to pass an aid package to deal with overcrowded and filthy facilities and to provide adequate care for a burgeoning population of unaccompanied minors who are detained for weeks in temporary shelters has intensified over the past week following reports from lawyers who visited the children.

 In addition, pressure came from publication of a photograph depicting a father and his toddler daughter, drowned and lying face down in the Rio Grande, trying to reach the United States.

-Lawmakers are set to recess for the July Fourth holiday and were aiming to get the measure enacted before they left.
+Lawmakers are set to recess for the July 4 holiday and were aiming to get the measure enacted before they left.